presiannedyalkov/markt-pilot-software-challenge/README.md

 ## Documentation

 The documentation is split into the following sections - Architecture, Specifications, Development, Operations and Security.
-The section [https://nexus-home.atlassian.net/wiki/spaces/PRES/pages/27066464](https://nexus-home.atlassian.net/wiki/spaces/PRES/pages/27066464) contains the data structures and data flows, the Specifications contains the functional and technical specifications.
+The section Architecture contains the data structures and data flows, the Specifications contains the functional and technical specifications.
 The last three sections - Development, Operations and Security are left blank and will be subsequently added later.

+Note: The documentation was written in Confluence and adapted as markdown.
+This may cause some stuff to break.

 ## Sources